oauth-wg/draft-ietf-oauth-status-list/draft-ietf-oauth-status-list.md

 ## Status List Request {#status-list-request}

+The default Status List request and response mechanism uses normal HTTP semantics and Content negotiation etc. as defined in {{RFC9110}}.

-The Status Provider SHOULD provide Status List Token on an endpoint serving an HTTP GET request to the URI provided in the Referenced Token, unless the Relying Party and the Status Provider have alternative methods of distribution.
+The Status Provider SHOULD return the Status List Token in response to an HTTP GET request to the URI provided in the Referenced Token, unless the Relying Party and the Status Provider have alternative methods of distribution.

 The HTTP endpoint SHOULD support the use of Cross-Origin Resource Sharing (CORS) {{CORS}} and/or other methods as appropriate to enable Browser-based clients to access it, unless ecosystems using this specification choose not to support Browser-based clients.